Jensen-Jacob/react-accordion-v2/README.md

 # Usage

 You can open/close each accordion by clicking on it.
 You can see the content inside when the accordion is open.
-Each accordion can be opened and closed independently, i.e. opening/closing one accordion does not affect the rest.
+In this version, one accordion can be opened at a time, i.e. opening one accordion closes the rest.
+Only one remains open at a time.

 # Available Scripts